The Musée Conti Wax Museum is currently CLOSED

 SCHOOL TOURS - CURRENTLY CLOSED

 Enter the fascinating world of the French Creoles as the story of New Orleans unfolds before your eyes.
 Beautiful costumes, accurate décor, and unbelievable stories are woven into a history unlike any other city!
 Begin 300 years ago as you meet our local legends: Iberville and Bienville discovering the swampy city, the duc d'Orleans planning New Orleans, the casket girls, Napoleon as he sells Louisiana, Jean Lafitte the pirate, Andrew Jackson in the Battle of New Orleans, Marie Laveau and her voodoo dancers, Mardi Gras Zulu King Weatherspoon, Louis Armstrong and Pete Fountain.
 Plus the eerie Haunted Dungeon!

-Teachers: Once THE WAX re-opens at Jazzland Theme Park, educational programs will be available that include tours of the museum.
-More information will be available for scheduling school field trips closer to park opening.
+Teachers: Once THE WAX re-opens as part of the Jazzland Resort Complex, educational programs will be available that include tours of the museum.
+More information will be available for scheduling school field trips closer to museum re-opening.

 Musée Conti Wax Museum & The Art of Wax Sculpture

 Founded in 1963, this 3rd generation, family owned and operated business is a New Orleans treasure chest of history, legend and scandal.
 Unlike other wax museums, The Musée Conti Wax Museum tells the story of one city alone, and what a story it is!
 From our city's fair founding, to the legendary Battle of New Orleans, to the mysterious world of Voodoo.
 The fascinating tableau of New Orleans unique history unfolds before your very eyes.